nstjean05/Obsidian-Vault/PHIL 105/4-Sentence Logical Analyses.md

 ##### Meditation V
 A fascinating discussion is made in the fifth meditation regarding God's existence, and the imagining of it.
 Descartes explains a sophistic argument, pertaining to how thought does not impose necessity.
 For example, "...I am free to imagine a winged horse, even if no horse actually does have wings..." (p.
 47).
 This can be paralleled to imagining a God, even though He does not exist.
 I have heard this argument in conversations before, but until now I was not really sure how to respond to it.
 But Descartes rejects this sophism with vigour.
 He explains that God and existence cannot be separated, just as a mountain and a valley cannot be separated.
 With a higher point, there must be a lower point somewhere.
 Similarly, God cannot be thought of except as existing (p.
 48).
 Interestingly, Descartes notes that this thinking of God does not bring about God's existence, which I would like to explore more as it has some kind of friction with *cogito, ergo sum*.
 For now though, it has solved an issue my mind has puzzled over for a long time.
+Logical Reconstruction:

 ##### Meditation VI
 Once more I have difficulty getting over Descartes' obsession with the indivisibility of the mind.
 Perhaps this is due to my lack of creativity, in imagining the mind as an immaterial thing which can affect my material actions.
 It is even written in the Bible that when we go to heaven we will be given new bodies (Phil.
 3:21), and I can only envision these as being physical ones to house our minds.
 I also don't tend to believe in a soul in the traditional sense, due to my leaning towards materialism.

-1. **They say**...
-2. **I say**...
-3. **One might object that**...
-4. **I reply that**...
+But Descartes views the mind as this etherial thing, which can affect the body without being affected by the body.
+He writes that "And although the whole mind appears to be united with the whole body, if the foot is cut off, or the arm, or any other part of the body, I know [cognosco] that nothing is therefore subtracted from the mind" (p.
+61).
+This seems ridiculous to me, as there are so many examples of people being physically hurt, and this affecting their mental.
+For example, there is a certain number of people who after submitting a claim to Worksafe, will develop chronic pain from their injury.
+This doesn't mean they actually have chronic pain, but the body eventually convinces the mind that it is so, and the mind complies.
+Because of this, I feel somewhat jaded towards this claim of Descartes.
+Logical Reconstruction: